theforeman/theforeman.org/plugins/foreman_discovery/4.1/index.md

 * NetworkManager - networking information

-The root account and ssh access are disabled by default, but you can enable ssh and set root password using the following kernel command line options:
+The root account and ssh access are disabled by default, but you can enable ssh and set root password using the following kernel command line options.
+Simply add these to the APPEND line of the pxe template:

     fdi.ssh=1 fdi.rootpw=redhat